 The death of blogging.
 The death of SEO.
-The death of Facebook organic reach.
+The death of Facebook organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More.
 And now, the death of Instagram for brands.

 First, let’s be incredibly clear: Any article title that declares the death of something (unless it’s the death of a someone), can’t be taken seriously.
 It’s an exaggeration.
 It’s click bait.
 And it’s intended to generate panic and discussion.

 [YES, I realize the title of this post is a “Death of…” entry.
 Feel free to not take that title seriously.]